salvobee/retroportal/README.md

-Here’s a **draft `README.md`** for your retro-friendly Laravel project, written fully in English:

----

 # Legacy Portal

 **Legacy Portal** is a Laravel 12 application that provides access to modern web services through a **retro-compatible interface**.